agiledev-students-fall2023/4-final-project-secondhand-goods-trading-platform/CONTRIBUTING.md

 - Sprint 4: 11/28 - 12/05

-# Daily standups
+# Daily Standups

 - Daily Standups are on Monday, Wednesday, and Friday at 5:00PM in Bobst Library
 - Attendance is required.
 Absence should be notified 24 hours in advance.
 - Each teammate is granted 1 grace per sprint and 1 grace per semester for emergencies.
 The per sprint grace should be notified 2 days in advance.

-# Coding standards
+# Coding Standards

 - VS Code
 - Always pull before starting to work